dlbock/dlbock.github.io/_posts/2020/2020-02-13-beyond-just-feature-development.md

   - How do I know how these features are performing in production?
   - How do I know if they are even being used in production?
   - How do I get notified when things go wrong in production?

+### Communication
+  - Is the feature I'm working on mostly self-contained within my team?
+Do I need to reach out to another team to collaborate or can I work independently?
+  - Is there anyone else that we need to communicate with about this feature?
+  - Do I need to write up documentation about this feature?

 I'll update this list over time as I learn about other things that I should ~~worry~~ care about.